rsalgado/request-inspector/README.md

 # Request Inspector

 A basic application for inspecting HTTP requests.
 I made this project for practice and learning purposes, with the aim of getting a little more experience with Elixir.
+Make requests to `/endpoint` to both get the request's info as response in a JSON and have the request info stored in a list you can see in the front-end at `/`.
+If you keep it (the front-end) open, it updates automatically when new requests are made.

 It uses the following technologies:

 * **Plug**: as the server with only a router and a few routes, and a custom `text/*` parser.
 * **Poison**: for encoding/decoding between JSON and elixir maps.